AdamNaghs/cvector/README.md

  6. When reading the code, if you find a function with a comment indicating it is internal, do not call it
  7. you can forget about most of the error handling and worry about it when it comes up by using unpack_##type, ASSERT_ON_ERROR, and RETURN_ON_ERROR
- 8. The definitions and implemetation can be seperated for use in a header file